221114-Java-Angular-NGC/coding-activities/challenges/hands-of-time.md

 ```

 ## Tackling This Challenge
-1. Add your code to the 'mob.java' file to make the `hands_of_time` function work as expected.
+1. Create a solution file called 'mob.java' file and make the `hands_of_time` function work as expected.
 2. Create some unit test to see if your solution passes those tests.

 ## Requirements